mhmd2900/8-kyu/README.md

--- decide reality ( if ) and count ( for )
+-- decide the relation between reality ( if ) and count ( for )
--- decide the target either in any or both
--- inside reality , there are 2 ways ( nothing / action / continue / break / return )
+-- decide actions ( nothing / expression / continue / break / return ) , and their positions
--- only ine return , except it was in reality
+-- only one return , except it was in reality